 Alysa Hutnik chairs the firm’s Privacy and Information Security practice and delivers comprehensive expertise in all areas of privacy, data security and advertising law.
 Her experience ranges from strategic consumer protection oriented due diligence and compliance counseling to defending clients in FTC and state attorneys general investigations and competitor disputes.
 Much of Alysa’s practice is focused in the digital and mobile space in particular, including cloud, mobile payment, calling/texting practices and data-focused services.

 notes that Alysa provides “excellent, fast, efficient advice” regarding data privacy matters.
 In 2013, Alysa was one of just three attorneys under 40 practicing in the area of privacy and consumer protection law to be recognized as a “Rising Star” by Law360

 Highly responsive to her clients’ needs, Alysa consistently delivers practical ideas and written deliverables in clear, effective language.
 An ardent team player and reliable solution-builder, Alysa is both a fierce advocate when needed, while consensus-driven when it benefits her client’s position.
 Alysa’s ability to prioritize, particularly when it comes to problem-solving, is grounded in listening to each client’s needs, while safeguarding their position.
 Clients and colleagues alike appreciate Alysa’s support in identifying and addressing “red flags” before serious problems can ensue.

-Alysa is a frequent speaker on in conferences around the country, as well as on national television news regarding legal privacy and technology-related developments, including appearances on Fox Business News and Al Jazeera America.
+Alysa is a frequent speaker at conferences around the country, as well as on national television news regarding legal privacy and technology-related developments, including appearances on Fox Business News and Al Jazeera America.

 Prior to joining the firm, Alysa was a federal clerk for the Honorable Joseph R. Goodwin, United States District Judge, Southern District of West Virginia.

-Alysa currently is appointed to the Council of the American Bar Association (ABA) Antitrust Section.
-She also has served as Consumer Protection Officer and on the Council of the ABA Antitrust Section, was the past chair of the American Bar Association’s (ABA) Privacy and Information Security Committee, editor-in-chief of the ABA’s Data Security Handbook, and a co-chair of the ABA’s 2011 Consumer Protection Conference.
+Alysa is the current Consumer Protection Officer of the American Bar Association (ABA) Antitrust Section.
+She also has served as Consumer Protection Officer and on the Council of the ABA Antitrust Section, was the past chair of the Antitrust Section’s Privacy and Information Security Committee, editor-in-chief of the Section’s Data Security Handbook, and a co-chair of its 2011 Consumer Protection Conference.